 Paul Byron is a UTS Chancellor's Postdoctoral Fellow.
-He is researching LGBTQ+ young people's digital cultures of peer support, with a view to inform national mental health policy.
-Paul's research interests encompass digital cultures of care, friendship, dating and relationships, peer support, and everyday social media intimacies.
+He is currently researching LGBTQ+ young people's digital cultures of peer support, with a view to inform Australian mental health policy.
+Paul's research interests encompass digital cultures of care, friendship, dating/hook-up apps, peer support, mediated sex, and everyday digital intimacies.

 Can supervise: YES